Lena Dunham Ripped By Donald Trump Supporters After Latest Interview

 “This poor thing is so stupid; she doesn’t even know she is stupid.
 The fact that she thinks that Hillary ever had a chance, only emphasizes her boneheaded lack of information, let alone the ability to process information into knowledge,” claims Fourscoreandseven.

 Right after the interview was published, Breitbart wrote an article about Lena Dunham dissing its site.
-They called her the “spokeswoman for the Clinton campaign, even though Dunham never claimed to be.
+They called her the “spokeswoman for the Clinton campaign,” even though Dunham never claimed to be.
 The commenters after this article were more brutal than they were with the one from Rolling Stone.

 “Lena Dunham is a child molester, sexual predator and pedophilr [sic].
 She molested her little sister from the age of 1 to she claims 9 years old [Dunham says this is absolutely false].
 She devoted several pages of her autobiography going into detail about it.
 She’s a sick woman who should have no platform to speak from,” said Karen Goins.